Limiting spectral distribution of sample autocovariance matrices: Introduction

-When $\{X_t\}$ is a finite order linear process, the limit moments can be written as multinomial type sums of the autocovariances (see expression (\ref{eqn:autocov-limit-moment})).
-When $X$ is of infinite order, the limit moments are the limiting values of these multinomial expressions as the order tends to infinity.
-Some additional properties of the limit moments are given in the companion technical report \cite{Basakbosesen}.
+When $\{X_t\}$ is a finite order process, the limit moments can be written as multinomial type sums of the autocovariances (see (\ref{eqnautocov-limit-moment})).
+When $X$ is of infinite order, the limit moments are the limits of these sums as the order tends to infinity.
+Additional properties of the limit moments are available in the companion report Basak, Bose and Sen \cite {Basakbosesen}.

-Incidentally, $\Gamma_n(X)$ reminds us of the sample covariance matrix, $S$, whose spectral properties are well known.
-See \cite{Bai99} for some of the basic references.
-In particular the LSD of $S$ (with i.i.d. entries) under suitable conditions is the Mar\v{c}enko-Pastur law and is supported on the interval $[0, \ 4]$.
-Thus the LSD of $\Gamma_n(X)$ is in sharp contrast.
+Incidentally, $\Gamma_n(X)$ reminds us of the sample covariance matrix, $S$, for the i.i.d. set-up, whose spectral properties are well known.
+See Bai \cite{Bai99} for the basic references on $S$.
+In particular, the LSD of $S$ (with i.i.d. entries) under suitable conditions is the Mar\v{c}enko--Pastur law and is supported on the interval $[0, 4]$.
+Thus, the LSD of $\Gamma_n(X)$ is in sharp contrast.

-The LSD of $\Sigma_n(X)$ depends on the parameters $\{\theta_k\}$ but there is no one to one correspondence between them.
-For instance, the LSD is same when $X$ is AR(1) with parameter $\theta$ or $-\theta$.
-The same situation persists for the LSD of $\Gamma_n(X)$ (see Remark \ref{rem:kernel}(iii)).

-A sequence of estimators $\{E_n\}$ of $\Sigma_n(X)$ may be called \textit{consistent} if its LSD is $f_X(U)$.
-Thus $\{\Gamma_n(X)\}$ is inconsistent.
-It can be modified by tapering or banding to achieve consistency.
-For a sequence of integers $m:=m_n\to \infty$, and a kernel function $K(\cdot)$ define
+The proof of Theorem \ref{thmautocov} is challenging, mainly because of the non-linear dependence, and the Teoplitz structure of $\Gamma _n(X)$.
+Bai and Zhou \cite{Baizhou2008} and Yao \cite{Yao2012} study the LSD of the sample covariance matrix of $\mathbf{X}_1,\ldots, \mathbf{X}_n$ where $\mathbf{X}_k$ are i.i.d. $p$-dimensional vectors with some dependence structure.
+They establish the existence of the LSD by using Stieltjes transform method.
+Here this approach fails completely due to the strong row column dependence.
+In fact no Stieltjes transform proof for even the Toeplitz matrix with i.i.d. input is known.
+Moreover one added advantage in both the above articles is the existence of $n$ independent columns, which we lack here, because we have only one sample from the linear process $\{X_t\}$.
+The methods of Xiao and Wu \cite{xiaowu} is also not applicable in our set-up because they deal with only the maximum eigenvalue of the difference of $\Sigma _n(X)$, and $\Gamma_n(X)$, not the ESD of $\Gamma_n(X)$.